omikulkarni02/Data-Visualisation/README.md

 •	Then these 3 dataframes were joined using pandas ‘concat’ command

 •	Bubbles size showed the count of accidents in that state

-# Visualisation
-# I.	Choropleth Map
-•	Data contains accident information which is spread across every state in United States, hence to determine total accident cases in each state Choropleth map was used to visualize this information

-•	Red colour scale was used as the information contained accident data

-•	Lower the accident rate, faint the shade and higher the accident rate, dark the shade

-•	Map was constructed using plotly library

-# II.
-Time Series Graph
-•	As the data of accidents was collected from 2016 to early 2019, plotting time series helped us to understand how the accident rate has increased year by year

-•	Dividing the data into month wise shows which month had most occurrence of accidents

-•	Each year is represented as a line graph and is differentiated by distinct colours

-•	Plotly’s graph_obj library was used to plot this graph

-# III.
-Animated Bubble Plot
-•	This animated bubble plot shows how accident in every state has grown year by year

-•	Each bubble represent distinct states and they are differentiated by colour coding

-•	Size of bubble depends on the number of accidents; hence the size of bubble increases as the number of accidents in that state increase.

-•	X axis denotes the frequency of accidents by state and Y axis has total accident frequency